 Our return this year was our first visit in probably fifteen years, and I have no idea why we ever stopped coming.

 Before I go further, I should clarify: the name Davis is used several times to label various locations and landmarks.
-First, there’s the town of Fort Davis, which grew up around a frontier army post called Fort Davis, and both of these sit in the Davis Mountains.
+First, there’s the town of Fort Davis, which grew up around a frontier army post also called Fort Davis, and both of these sit in the Davis Mountains.
 We stayed in Davis Mountains State Park, which sits just minutes outside of the town of Fort Davis.
 All of the above is situated in Jeff Davis County.
-The mountains (and town, and fort, and county) are all named after Jefferson Davis, U.S. Secretary of War and later president of the Confederacy; he ordered the construction of the army post to combat Comanche and Apache attacks on travelers crossing through the region.
+The mountains (and town, and fort, and county) are all named after Jefferson Davis, U.S. Secretary of War and later president of the Confederacy; he ordered the construction of the army post to combat the rampant Comanche and Apache attacks on travelers crossing through the region.

 Alright, back to why we love this place:

 I’ve seen several references that describe the Davis Mountains as the “Texas Alps,” and I’m not sure about all that, but this area definitely has its own magic.
 One website describes the Davis Mountains as a “sky island” because it sits high above and is surrounded by the Chihuahuan Desert.
-Elevations start at 3500 and, with Mt.
+Elevations start at 3500 feet and, with Mt.
 Livermore, peak out at 8378 feet.

 The undeveloped, pristine landscape stretches for hundreds of miles, and the mountains are rugged, with sparse, scrubby vegetation and dramatic rock formations.
 All of this amazing terrain was formed about 35 million years ago by enormous, prolonged volcanic eruptions that exploded with a force 10,000 times greater than that of Mt.
 Saint Helens.
 The subsequent lava flows created the striking striated rock formations and towering peaks that we saw throughout our stay.

 Amenities in the region are limited.
 Cell phone reception was spotty in town and completely absent in the mountains.
 There are no Starbucks, no Walmarts, no mega grocery stores.
-Fort Davis has only two small grocery stores, but the store that we frequented, Stone Village Market, had wifi, a deli, friendly staff, and locally sourced food.
+Fort Davis has only two small grocery stores, but the one that we frequented, Stone Village Market, had wifi, a deli, friendly staff, and locally sourced food.
 In fact, as we were purchasing a dozen eggs one day, the cashier pointed to a woman walking out the door and said, “These are her eggs.”
 She turned and smiled and said, “You won’t find any fresher.”

 Things to do in Fort Davis

 We also took a few beautiful hikes.
-There are excellent hiking opportunities all over the region which put you up close and personal with all of that rugged terrain.
+There are excellent hiking opportunities all over the region that put you up close and personal to all of that rugged terrain.
 (I feel obliged to mention that you should bring bug spray and sunscreen and keep an eye out for the four varieties of rattlesnake that inhabit West Texas!)
-Davis Mountains State Park has 2709 acres and four miles of hiking trails, one of which connects to Fort Davis (the army post).
+Davis Mountains State Park has 2,709 acres and four miles of hiking trails, one of which connects to Fort Davis (the army post).
 We hiked the Montezuma Quail and Indian Lodge Trails through the mountains overlooking the park.
 We had 360 degree views from the top and enjoyed the terrain’s various shades of grey, red, brown, and pink.